HewlettPackard/python-hpOneView/README.md

 :lock: Tip: Make sure no unauthorized person has access to the environment variables, since the password is stored in clear-text.

+Note: If you have an active and valid login session and want to use it, define the ONEVIEWSDK_SESSIONID.
+When sessionID is defined, username and password will be disregarded.

 Once you have defined the environment variables, you can initialize the OneViewClient using the following code snippet:

 ```python